lpantano/seqcluster/doc/source/getting_started.rst

 **ALIGNMENT**

 You should use an aligner to map seqs.fa to your genome.
-A possibility is bowtie.
+A possibility is bowtie or STAR.
 From here, we need a file in BAM format for the next step.
 VERY IMPORTANT: the BAM file should be sorted